PPC Optimization: Tips, strategies, and automation

 • Balance impression share with other goals like click-through rate and conversions for optimal campaign performance.

-Simplify PPC optimisation with AI and automation
+Simplify PPC optimization with AI and automation

 From keyword research to optimising ad copy to protecting your brand from trademark infringements, for every optimisation task there is a technology tool available to streamline and accelerate the work.